-Do I need to wear a mask indoors while on campus?
+Do I need to wear a mask while on campus?

 LMU continues to align our policies with L.A.
 County Department of Public Health requirements and guidance from regional, state, and federal public health authorities.
-Regardless of your vaccination status, cloth or disposable masks that follow Public Health guidelines are required while indoors.
+As of March 7, 2022, face masks are no longer required.

 What type of mask should I wear?

 L.A.
-County Public Health recommends the following types of face coverings: cloth masks, surgical masks, N95 and KN95 respirators.
+County Public Health recommends surgical masks, N95 and KN95 respirators.
 Bandanas and scarves are not recommended.
 You can view L.A.
 County Public Health's full face mask recommendations here.

 May I wear a face shield instead?